sanwich27/DM_CasePresentation/README.md

 Usage
 -----
 There are 4 sections in this script
-It is recommended to implement each section individually and stage by stage Section 4 can be executed separately
+It is recommended to implement each section individually and stage by stage
+Section 4 can be executed separately

-- Section 1：read medical records and convert them to characters
+- Section 1：read medical records and convert them to seperate characters
-  - use text_preprocessing function of Information-based Similarity Toolbox
+  - Use text_preprocessing function from Information-based Similarity Toolbox
-    - Noted that after the text-preprocessing process, the characters outputs are all change into a capital case
+    - Note that after the text-preprocessing process, the characters in outputs are all changed into uppercase
   - Key output:
-    - Acommon: non-repeated characters in the input folder
+    - Acommon: non-repeated characters from the files in input folder

-- Section 2: find apear times in all data
+- Section 2: find appear times in all data
   - This section needs processed prior section first
   - Parameter setting：
     ```